Typhoon Krathon: Philippines

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Krathon (Julian) in each province.
+The white line represents the best track.

 Shortly after PAGASA upgraded the storm, Tropical Cyclone Wind Signal No. 1 was issued for Batanes, Cagayan, Isabela, Apayao, Abra, Kalinga, the eastern and central portions of Mountain Province, the eastern portion of Ifugao, Ilocos Norte, the northern portion of Ilocos Sur, the northern portion of Aurora, northern and eastern Nueva Ecija, Pangasinan, La Union, Quirino, Benguet, and the Polillo Islands.
 As Krathon intensified into a severe tropical storm, Signal No. 2 was raised for the northeastern portion of Cagayan and the eastern portion of the Babuyan Islands.
 As the storm continued to intensify, PAGASA raised Signal No. 3 for the northeastern portion of the Babuyan Islands On September 29, various local government units announced the suspension of classes on September 30 because of inclement weather caused by the storm, while PAGASA raised Signal No. 4 in Batanes, Babuyan Island, and Calayan Island.

 The Commission on Elections ordered an extension of voters' registration for the 2025 Philippine general election, which was due to end on September 30, in areas affected by the storm.
 Around 1,110 people were evacuated across Cagayan Valley.
 A red alert warning was declared in the municipalities of Calayan and Santa Ana in Cagayan.
 The Ambuklao, Binga and Magat Dams opened their gates in anticipation of an increase in water levels due to the storm.
 According to the NDRRMC, ten people were preemptively evacuated.